aarandag/ARblind/README.md

 This repository contains the code and configuration for this project.

 ## About the project
-It is a hard reality that people with discapacities cannot carry out some tasks.
+It is a hard reality that people with disabilities cannot carry out some tasks.
-Nowadays, technology advances by leaps and bounds but, this increase of it is not used for helping people, in the mayority of cases.
+Nowadays, technology advances by leaps and bounds but, this advancement is not used for helping people, in the mayority of cases.

-Because of this, this project pretends to use technology to help them using the Microsoft mixed-reality device, Microsoft HoloLens.
+Because of this, this project pretends to use immersive technology to help them using the Microsoft mixed-reality device, Microsoft HoloLens.
 It allows to identify surfaces so that a person with blindness can move through a room.